Suzuki announces partnership with Toyota to build Hybrid Cars

 Concurring with this, Suzuki Chairman Osamu Suzuki stated:

 “At the time we announced our scope of cooperation in May last year, I spoke that we will strive for success globally.
 I have seen progress in the partnership since then, and it is my pleasure to be able to make this announcement today regarding the status of partnership on a global basis, including Europe and Africa.
 In addition, we appreciate the kind offer from Toyota to let us make use of their hybrid technology.
 We will continue our utmost efforts.”

 For information on current Hybrid technology available in the current Suzuki line-up, you can read our article here.
-Or to find out more about the Suzuki range, visit our website or contact our Suzuki Showroom Team in Effingham.
+Or to find out more about the Suzuki range, contact our Suzuki Showroom Team in Effingham.